Radio jamming in Korea: Radio jamming in North Korea

 KBS Radio Korean Ethnicity no longer targets North Koreans since the North-South Korea Joint Declaration on 15 June 2000.
 As of 15 August 2007, the radio channel has changed to a special radio broadcast for the Russian Far East and Northeast China, targeting the nearly three million Koreans in China and several hundred thousand Koryo-saram (ethnic Koreans in post-Soviet states).

 North Korean jamming of television is relatively unusual, although the North Korean regime once severely jammed a South Korean state-owned television broadcast (KBS 1TV on VHF ch.
 9 in Seoul) in the 1970s.
 Currently there used to be some strange signals on VHF ch.
 9 (KBS1) as well as VHF ch.
 7 (KBS2) in Seoul which may be North Korean jamming; the two analogue TV channels were discontinued as of 31 December 2012.
 This jamming is not very effective and a bigger issue for North Koreans attempting to receive Southern TV is the use of different standards.
 Due to electricity shortages in North Korea, radio jamming activities are not consistent and are sometimes interrupted by power failures.

 A group named Free North Korea Radio conducts numerous activities that focus on providing radio broadcasts to North Koreans.
 The broadcasts often include instructions on methods to leave the country and the group has contact with underground reporters within North Korea.
 The group primarily consists of numerous North Korean refugees and defectors.
 In late September 2017, the BBC World Service launched shortwave broadcasts in Korean aimed at the Korean Peninsula from its transmitters in Taiwan and Tashkent, which North Korea quickly began jamming.

+In July 2025, South Korean President Lee Jae Myung halted five radio channel and one TV channel broadcasts by the National Intelligence Service to North Korea.
+In the same year, United States President Donald Trump cut funding for services such as Voice of America and Radio Free Asia.
+These actions together led the number of hours of programming entering North Korea to fall by roughly 80% since May 2025.

+As of 2026, Kenneth Bae seeks to launch a radio channel called "Korea Link", aiming to broadcast directly into North Korea to provide its citizens with news, information, and a connection to the outside world.
+The plan was announced by Bae's nonprofit organization, New Korea Foundation International, and 45 other South Korean civic and religious groups which formed a joint association.